pragma-/Plang/README.md

-return | return value from function true | a Boolean with a true value false | a Boolean with a false value nil | a Nil with a nil value if | conditional if statement then | then branch of a conditional if statement else | else branch of a conditional if statement
+return | return value from function true | a Boolean with a true value false | a Boolean with a false value null | a Null with a null value if | conditional if statement then | then branch of a conditional if statement else | else branch of a conditional if statement